 As an employer, you cannot prohibit distributions from a SEP-IRA.
-Also, you cannot make your contributions on the condition that any part of them must be kept in the account.
+Also, you cannot make your contributions on the condition that any part of them must be kept in the account after you have made your contributions to the employee's accounts.